Probation Violation and Probation Termination in Michigan

 A probation violation can be anything as innocent as being a minute late for a court work program, to something as egregious as a new criminal conviction.

 When a judge re-sentences a violator, the judge must sentence the violator within the minimum and maximum penalties for the offense the violator is on probation for.
-For example, the maximum penalty for the drinking and driving offense, operating while intoxicated, is up to 93 days in jail, up to 2 years of probation, and 60 hours of community service.
-As long as the judge does not exceed the maximums they can re-sentence the violator for anything within those perimeters.
+For example, a person can be ordered to complete up to 60 hours of community service and two years of probation on a first offense drunk driving.
+As long as the judge does not exceed the maximums, they can re-sentence the violator increasing their probationary term and community service as long as it does not exceed the maximum.

 If a person is on probation with a special status such as HYTA, 7411, 769.4a, or a delay of sentence, then a probation violation could result in the removal of that special status.